What Is Residual Value?

-The answer may seem obvious, but it is not always.
-If you are looking to lease a vehicle for a set amount of time and then move on with your life, then looking for a vehicle with a high residual value is a good idea.
+If you're looking to lease a vehicle for a set amount of time and then move on with your life, then looking for a vehicle with a high residual value is a good idea.
 If a vehicle retains more of its value, then your monthly payments will be lower.

 However, if you think you will want to purchase a vehicle at the end of the lease term, then looking for a lower residual value vehicle is a smarter idea.
 Although you will pay more monthly during the lease term, the purchase cost at the end of the lease will be lower—just the residual value plus any purchase fees.

 Car manufacturers love to lease high residual value vehicles.
 The high resale price keeps the used car market profitable, and the low monthly payments allow manufacturers to lease vehicles that haven’t been selling as well.

-Individual lenders love low residual values: they can lend a vehicle for a high monthly payment without having to worry about selling it at a high enough ending price to recoup on their investment.
+Individual lenders love low residual values.
+They can lend a vehicle for a high monthly payment without having to worry about selling it at a high enough ending price to recover their investment.

-If you are thinking of buying a vehicle at the end of the lease term, it is a good idea to compare the total cost of leasing and then buying at the end of the lease term versus just buying the vehicle from the beginning.
+If you're thinking of buying a vehicle at the end of the lease term, it's a good idea to compare the total cost of leasing and then buying at the end of the lease term versus just buying the vehicle from the beginning.
 You might find that you save money by purchasing the vehicle from the get-go (or vice versa).

 How Do You Determine a Vehicle’s Residual Value?